Who will collect my car when I sell? The guide to free collection & pick up

-When selling your car, “who will collect my car?” might be an important question to consider.
-After all, the process can be stressful enough, without having to drive for miles to drop your car off at a dealership or drop-off point to complete the sale.
+When selling your vehicle, “who will collect my car?” might be an important question to consider.
+After all, the process can be stressful enough from home, without having to drive for miles to drop your car off at a dealership or drop-off point to complete the sale.

-Fortunately many online car buyers will collect your car and pick it up from a suitable home or work address.
-The era of car sales including free pick up with home collection is now!
+Fortunately these days, many dealers and online car buyers will collect your car and pick it up from your home or work address, usually for free.

-So if you’re are looking for buyers who can pick up your car, don’t worry, you’ve come to the right place.
-Here, we take a look at the available options when having your car collected as part of the sale is a must.
+If you’re looking for buyers who can pick up your car, don’t worry, you’ve come to the right place.
+Here, we take a look at all the available options when having your car collected as part of the sale is a must.

 Who will collect my car when I sell?

-When selling your car privately, you might be able to find someone willing to pick up your car.
-The buyer will come and view your car, and if you agree a sale, they will simply drive off with your car once the money has been paid and the paperwork has been sorted.
+When selling your car privately, the buyer will most likely take the car away with them.
+They’ll come and view your car, and if you agree a sale, they’ll simply drive off with your car once the money has been paid and the paperwork has been sorted.

-Now this may sound ideal.
+Now, this may sound ideal.
 However, there are many other things to consider before going down this road.
-If you are looking for an easy cash sale and want your car collected then it’s quite likely that a private sale may not be for you…
+If you’re looking for an easy cash sale and want your car collected then it’s quite likely that a private sale may not be for you…

 Will a dealer pick up my car?

-Even large dealer groups like Evans Halshaw, will still require you to take your car to them, rather than the other way around.
+Even large car dealer groups may still require you to take your car to them, rather than the other way around.

-However, that is not to say some dealers won’t offer home or work collection.
+However, that’s not to say some dealers won’t offer home or work collection.
 Nowadays, there are a number of dealers that will be willing to collect your car.
 Motorway work with over 3,000 dealers who will buy your car, and most of them will collect from home.

-And if you are thinking of choosing this option to sell your car to a dealer, you can also check out our full guide to selling your car to a dealer.
+You can also read our full guide to selling your car to a dealer.

 Online car buying companies have become an increasingly popular method for many sellers over the last decade or so.
-They aim to make the process as easy and quick as possible, meaning you’ll always get a fast sale.
-They are also very likely to offer free home collection.
+They aim to make the process as quick and easy as possible, meaning you’ll always get a fast sale.
+They’re also likely to offer free home collection.

-To make the process as quick and easy as possible, many of them will pick up your car (from home or work), saving you a trip to a local drop-off centre (this can often be quite some way away).
+To make the process as simple as possible, many of them will pick up your car (from home or work), saving you a trip to a local drop-off centre (this can often be quite some way away).
 Some will be able to do this for free, others will require you to pay a collection fee.

 Which online buyers offer collection when you sell your car?

-So if We Buy Any Car won’t pick up your car, which online car buyers will?
+So, if some buyers won’t pick up your car, which online car buyers will?
 And what do we mean by free home collection?

 Well, online car buyers have different policies on the issue.
 A home collection is when they’ll come and pick up your car from an agreed address.
 This could actually be from your home, or a place of work.

-So what are you other options then?
-Here’s a small list of online car buyers that will collect your car (some of them for free):
+So what are your other options then?
+Here’s a small list of nationwide online car buyers that will collect your car (some of them for free):

 - The Car Buying Group

 It really does vary between buyers, but ever since the COVID-19 pandemic, most instant buying companies will offer to collect your car from home, but it’s not always free.
-Do check, as some companies may charge a non-refundable application fee the day before the agreed collection date.
-Being non-refundable, you will still have to pay it regardless if you sell to them or not.
-If you fail to pay the application fee in time, you’ll need to re-book an appointment, and pay it.
+Do check, as some companies may charge a non-refundable application fee before the agreed collection date.
+Being non-refundable, you may still have to pay it regardless if you sell to them or not.
+If you fail to pay the application fee in time, you’ll need to re-book an appointment and pay it.

-Thus when looking into which companies will collect, make sure you way up the added cost of any additional charges that may arise.
-Driving somewhere is always a pain, but the cost saving may be worth it on some occasions.
+Thus when looking into which companies will collect, make sure you weigh up the added cost of any additional charges that may arise.
+Driving somewhere is always a pain, but the cost-saving may be worth it on some occasions.

 Who will collect and scrap my car?